Rodgers sparkles in his first home start since his injury to lead Jets to 24-3 win over Patriots

 Injuries

-Patriots: Austin (ankle) and OL Michael Jordan (knee) left in the fourth quarter.
+Patriots: Austin (ankle), LG Michael Jordan (knee) and rookie LT Caedan Wallace (knee) all left in the fourth quarter.

 Jets: RT Morgan Moses injured a knee on the final play of the third quarter and didn’t return.
 First-round pick Olu Fashanu replaced him.